rbelafia/VV-TP4/README.md

-# Validation and Verification: Practical Session (optional)
+# Validation and Verification: Practical Session

 This practical session will help to better understand property-based testing, and in particular the tool [jqwik](https://jqwik.net/).